Four Reasons Why You Should Never Compare Your Pain With Others'

 And, finally, one big reason to not compare your pain to someone else’s is because you may need help and minimizing your pain can lead to the “I can handle this myself” mindset.
 It’s so important to be sure that you’re getting any help that you may need to get you through – whether it’s counseling, medication, a support group, life coaching, etc. If you don’t acknowledge your feelings or your right to feel pain, you probably won’t seek out any help or you might brush off any help that may be offered.

 I’ve compared my situation to others many many times.
 When I was depressed, I didn’t allow myself to believe that I actually suffered from mental illness.
-I wasn’t suicidal or staying in bed for days on end.
-I got up and went to work and took care of my children.
+I wasn’t suicidal or staying in bed for days.
+Responsibilities were handled – I got up and went to work and took care of my children.
 I told myself that I was just just lazy and unmotivated.
 (Still, as I write this, I think back and wonder if I was really experiencing depression or not…and get a little anxious about saying that I have a mental health condition.)

 Comparing one’s pain with another’s can lead to shoving the feelings away or stuffing them down (avoiding the inevitable) and not addressing important issues.
 Comparing oneself to others in regards to difficulties can result in more pain/stress/difficulties, if help is not pursued or accepted.